-(t) Earnings per share
+(s) Earnings per share

 The Company discloses the Company's basic and diluted earnings per share attributable to ordinary equity holders of the Company.
 The calculation of basic earnings per share is based on the profit attributable to the ordinary shareholders of the Company, divided by the weighted-average number of ordinary shares outstanding.
 Diluted earnings per share is calculated as the profit attributable to ordinary shareholders of the Company, divided by the weighted-average number of ordinary shares outstanding, after adjustment, for the effects of all dilutive potential ordinary shares, such as employee bonuses and employee stock bonuses or rewards that have yet to be approved during the stockholders' meeting.
+The company's dilutive potential ordinary shares include convertible corporate bonds and employee dividends or remuneration that have not been resolved by the board of directors and can be issued in stock.